German submarine U-221: Fifth patrol and loss

 U-221 left St. Nazaire for the last time on 20 September 1943.
-On the 27th she was attacked by a Handley Page Halifax of No. 58 Squadron RAF with eight depth charges southwest of Ireland.
-The U-boat was seen to sink by the stern but the aircraft was also hit, forcing the pilot to ditch about three miles from the encounter.
+On the 27th she was attacked southwest of Ireland by a Handley Page Halifax of No. 58 Squadron RAF with eight depth charges.
+The U-boat was seen to sink by the stern, but the aircraft was also hit, forcing the pilot to ditch about three miles away.
 Two gunners from the Halifax were lost; the U-boat was sunk with all hands (50 men).

 Wolfpacks

 U-221 took part in twelve wolfpacks, namely: